 A visit to any doctor’s office may seem a bit overwhelming, especially when there is a lot of information to exchange.

-At the IMS ENT Center, our team of doctors and audiologists works with you and uses the latest advances in diagnostic and therapeutic technology to provide you with the best outcomes.
+At Arizona Desert Ear, Nose & Throat Specialists, our team of doctors and audiologists works with you and uses the latest advances in diagnostic and therapeutic technology to provide you with the best outcomes.

 Each patient’s care is tended to by clinician-led care teams, who provide for all the patient’s health care needs and coordinate treatments across the health care system.

 Here are a few recommendations to help you make the most of your visit:

 - Write down your questions prior to the appointment.
 This will help to make sure you address all your concerns with your doctor.